This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Yet, even though we have made great progress, and this year NIJ will be investing over $80 million in new technologies, this national investment is hardly sufficient.
 Consider that in FY2000, we will spend $2.7 billion on energy research, $4.6 billion in basic and applied research for defense, and $1.7 billion to the National Institute of Standards and Technology and the National Oceanic and Atmospheric Administration.
 Imagine that we followed the industry standard and invested 5% in R & D — then consider that we spend over $100 billion a year at all levels of government on law enforcement and criminal justice — and you realize how far we are from a substantial investment strategy.
 In short, as we start this new century, we need to develop a national program of research and development that will benefit the entire country.

 The second lesson of the DNA story is that we need to stay ahead of the science in our thinking and our policy development.
 These scientific breakthroughs are going to change fundamentally the way we conceptualize and implement crime policy, yet we have no established forums for thinking about these implications for practice.
 Worse yet, we adopt policies based on new technologies without thinking through their consequences.
-For a state to enact legislation calling for the analysis of DNA samples of convicted offenders without simultaneously appropriating the funds to support the analysis illustrates the triumph of symbolic crime control over actual crime control.
+For a state to enact legislation calling for the analysis of DNA samples of persons convicted of a crime without simultaneously appropriating the funds to support the analysis illustrates the triumph of symbolic crime control over actual crime control.
 Our DNA Commission heard testimony from a rape victim in Virginia.
 The man who raped her remained at large for six years after the crime was committed.
 For her, those years were years of horror as she feared, every day, that he would return.
 Finally, he was caught, after the state conducted DNA analysis on a sample that had been taken from him six years earlier but had not be analyzed because of the backlog that had been created.
 In her testimony, she asked a simple haunting question, Why did it take so long for justice to be done?